It’s March 2018 and SMPTE 2110 is now with us (fingers crossed!)

 (If the St. Mary Street exit is not open to exit, turn left (Back Hamlet) left again at B1075 (Warwick Road) left Again (St Helen St) and then left (Grinwald Street)

 - you then are heading back to the centre of Ipswich and it is then well signed to your destination)

 The IWIC is a twenty-minute walk from Ipswich train station.
 If you are planning on travelling by train, please let us know in advance and we can try to arrange carshares.

 From London Liverpool Street, there are multiple trains every hour.

-From Ipswich back to London, most get th 9:09pm (we can arrange cars)
+From Ipswich back to London, most get the 9:09pm which arrives Liverpool St 10:20pm.
+The last train is 9:43pm and we can arrange cars.

 A single point of integration and access between enterprise, facilities and academic expertise, the IWIC will provide networking and collaborative opportunities

 This is set back from the Waterfront - turn away at the University of Suffolk Building and cross the Road